Skip to content

 Show the list of environments: conda env list

-Delete environment: conda remove [environment_name]
+Delete environment: conda remove --name [environment_name] --all

 Export environment: conda env export > [environment_name].yml